5 Surprising Ways To Damage Your Credit Score

 Rental car companies prefer a credit card as the form of payment when renting a car, rather than a debit card.
 This may seem fishy, but it makes sense considering what’s at risk.

 If they allow you to use a debit card as a form of payment, they may run your credit to ensure you’re a responsible borrower, resulting in a hard pull on your credit report.

 Renting a car could also hurt your credit if you end up owing money to the rental company.
 If the bill goes unpaid, it will get sent to collections and possibly reported to the credit bureaus.

 Be sure to read the fine print before signing your gym contract because it may not be so easy to get out of.
 Some people will set up automatic payments and tell their bank or credit card to put a stop-payment on the withdrawals if they want to cancel their membership early.
 The catch?
 The gym could then send you to collections and report it as a non-payment to the credit bureaus.

 Ask the customer service representatives at your gym what it will take if you need to cancel your membership down the road.
 Thoroughly read the contract to make sure you understand when it will end, and if you have the option to cancel early so you don’t risk paying for a membership you might not use.

 If at all possible avoid paying your rent late.
 Your landlord or the property management company can report the late payment to the credit bureaus which can have a significant effect on your credit score.

 To avoid this, set your rent to automatically withdraw from your account and set a calendar reminder for the first of the month to make sure it went through.

-On top of being a responsible consumer, it’s a good idea to monitor your score with credit reports.
+Beyond being a responsible consumer, it’s a good idea to monitor your credit by reviewing your credit reports yourself.
 Every year, Equifax, Experian, and TransUnion each allow you to access a report for free.
-Take advantage of this by reviewing the reports and setting goals for anything you want to improve the following year.
+Take advantage of this and review the reports to check for unusual activity or anything you can improve on the following year.